Yushu Kitano

 Yushu Kitano (北野 祐秀, Kitano Yūshū) was a Japanese freestyle wrestler.
-He won silver medals at the 1952 Olympics, 1954 World Championships and 1954 Asian Games.
+In his weight category of under 52 kg, he won silver medals at the 1952 Olympics, 1954 World Championships and 1954 Asian Games.
 In retirement he worked as a wrestling coach and in this capacity attended the 1960 Olympics.
 In 2016, he died of a heart attack, aged 85.